When researching some of the top things to do in Cartagena you are bound to come across the Mud Volcano of Colombia also known as El Totumo.

 The map below shows the route that you will take as you make your way up the coast and towards the Mud Volcano of Colombia.

-3) How to See El Totumo
+4) How to Visit El Totumo

-A) Option 1: Group Tour
+Option 1: Group Tour

 After getting cleaned up you will then make the hour drive back and drop off others along the way.

-B) Option 2: Do it Yourself!
+Option 3: Do it Yourself